This is the multi-page printable view of this section. Click here to print.

 Cloud storage

-Another way to get your data into Neurodesktop is to use a cloud storage provider like CloudStor, Dropbox, OneDrive and their sync tools like OwnCloud, Nextcloud or very flexible tools like rclone or davfs2.
+Another way to get your data into Neurodesktop is to use a cloud storage provider like Dropbox, OneDrive, OwnCloud, Nextcloud or more general tools like rclone or davfs2.
 Another good option could be to utilize Globus for large amounts of data.

 Nextcloud and Owncloud desktop clients